cch1999/molexplorer/README.md

 ChemLogic Interface is a demo application for exploring molecular structures, fragments and proteins.
 It combines local fragment libraries with live data from the PDBe and RCSB APIs to provide quick visualisations and analysis.

+The protein browser supports UniProt searches with an optional button to include proteins from the same UniRef90 cluster (90% identity / 80% overlap).

 ## Requirements
 - Node.js 18 or later